25 Best Internships for High School Students in 2025

 Timeline: Summer

 The Sotomayor Program has helped over 400 high school, college, and law school students gain experience with the legal system and develop their professional skills!
-The program helps cultivate and develop future leaders from underserved communities and diverse backgrounds as well as increase diversity in the legal profession.
+The leadership program helps cultivate and develop the next generation of trailblazers from underserved communities and diverse backgrounds, as well as increase diversity in the legal profession.

 Ages: 17-18